-A talented 22-year-old athlete named Cassius Marcellus Clay Jr. won the heavyweight boxing championship title—a stunning upset in a Miami, Florida arena.
+A talented 22-year-old athlete named Muhammad Ali (then Cassius Marcellus Clay Jr.) won the heavyweight boxing championship title—a stunning upset in a Miami, Florida arena.
 Clay shattered the pundits’ expectations with his win, by the fight’s seventh round, against experienced champion Charles “Sonny” Liston.

 Clay called himself “the greatest” boxer in the world and subsequently changed his name to Muhammad Ali.
 With his loud, rhyming proclamations of invincibility and prettiness, Ali had become a popular, if controversial, international sports and cultural icon.
 Yet after embracing the Nation of Islam and the Muslim faith, claiming conscientious objector status and refusing to be drafted into the U.S. Army during the Vietnam War era, Ali was stripped of his championship title in 1967.